Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 If you are convicted of drugged-driving, you could be facing fines and/or jail time.

-For states without a marijuana-specific per se drugged driving law, an impairment-based statute exists that requires law enforcement to prove impairment of the driver.
+For states without a marijuana-specific per se drugged driving law, an impairment-based statute exists that requires law enforcement to prove the impairment of the driver.
 Successful prosecution depends on documented behavioral evidence and recent drug use.

 Distracted Driving Laws